Accredited Specialty Yoga Teacher Training

 Cost & payment

-The 2018 rates for the course incl.
-3 meals/day, a copy of Katie's book 'The Yoga of Birth' and 4 nights accommodation are:
+The 2019 rate for the course incl.
+3 meals/day, a copy of Katie's book 'The Yoga of Birth' and 4 nights accommodation is:

 Camping: AU$1050 - early bird rate: AU$950